 We teach our UTI and MMI programs at leased campus locations in Orlando, Florida, and have signed a lease for a new campus in Miramar, Florida, both areas that can experience tropical storms and hurricanes, severe storms, floods, coastal storms, tornadoes and power outages.
-We also lease three campus locations in California, two campus locations in Texas and have signed a lease for a new campus in Austin, Texas, all areas that have historically been susceptible to severe weather events.
+We also lease three campus locations in California and four campus locations in Texas, all in areas that have historically been susceptible to severe weather events.